twome/pinguno/docs/roadmap.md

 				- if we don't already have saved auth cache/tokens/whatever, slide out a password entry beneath
 			- auto-search for Pinguno servers on the local network, else default to default localhost port
 				- how can we do this?

+	- optional: sounds play when events occur
+		- high-quality, non-intrusive default sound effects
+		- drag a .mp3 or .ogg into /sound-effects and rename to specific sound
+		- events (mostly we just want these for asynchronous or user-absent events):
+			- disconnected
+			- reconnect
+			- pings getting close to timeout (constant sound with slow fade / pitch modulate)
+			- successfully change Pinguno server
+		- simple mute & volume control in tray menu

 - figure out if it's worth using electron instead of simply opening a browser tab